The Call for Speakers is closed

 ESOMAR Congress 2017 is your opportunity to drive the research, data and analytics industry forward.

-For our 70th anniversary:
+Topics for our 70th anniversary:

 A visionary looks beyond the possible and dreams of the ‘what if...’